File: how to nourish, style and maintain your hair?

 For this reason, I believe it is essential to start at the beginning and review the basics.

-Understanding your mane is essential to pamper it properly and prevent problems .
+Understanding your mane is essential to pamper it properly and prevent problems. .

-Little anatomy lesson
+A little anatomy lesson

 Longitudinal (left) and transverse (right) section of a human hair.